rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 $ npm start               # Does this work now?
 ```

-This is the paragraph you need to make sure to narrow down if it's an issue with the codebase or the persons machine.
+This is the paragraph you need to make sure to narrow down if  an issue is due to the codebase or the persons machine.
 Maybe they have unstaged changes or missing dependencies - or your latest revision contains a severe bug that keeps them from running the application.

 Guide them through the process of cleaning up the repository, and, if everything else fails, explain where they should file an issue.

 Make sure to warn them about commands like `git clean -xfd` or `git checkout -f master` though - these will remove all untracked files, even those ignored through `.gitignore`, and undo all changes they did to tracked files - possibly resulting in data loss.

-As [@hollodotme](https://twitter.com/hollodotme) noted in the feedback [to this Post](https://github.com/rradczewski/ymmv/pull/3#discussion_r144734286), this section can also contain FAQs to specific problems, e.g. errors due to wrong environment variables or explanations for less verbose error messages and problems.
+As [@hollodotme](https://twitter.com/hollodotme) noted in the [feedback to this post](https://github.com/rradczewski/ymmv/pull/3#discussion_r144734286), this section can also contain FAQs to specific problems, e.g. errors due to wrong environment variables or explanations for less self-explanatory error messages and problems.

 ## 😍 Contributing